itsjeffro/deploy/README.md

 GITHUB_OAUTH_SECRET=client_secret
 ```

-## Queue
+### Queue connection

-In order to properly utilise the deployment functionality of the package.
-In your .env file, it is recommended to
-update your queue driver to something other than "sync".
-This way the process worker can correctly access the
+In your `.env` file, `QUEUE_CONNECTION` should be changed to another connection other than "sync".
+This way the process workers can correctly work on the server hosting the deployment package.
-known_hosts file belonging to the server's user.

-For example, `/home/user/.ssh/known_hosts` will be used instead of `/var/www/.ssh/known_hosts`.
+With the connection updated, paths such as  `/home/user/.ssh/known_hosts` will be used instead of `/var/www/.ssh/known_hosts`.

+Worker roles also handle:

+* Creating individual SSH private keys for each project`s server

+* Handling deployments

+* Managing the projects .env file

+* Testing server connections

 ## Broadcasting